-AWP and Electronic Monitoring applications may be downloaded from the "forms" link but must be delivered in person with the supporting documentation and the $50 application fee (cash or Money Order only).
+AWP and Electronic Monitoring applications may be downloaded from the "Forms" section of this website, but must be delivered in person with the supporting documentation and the $50 application fee (cash or Money Order only).
 Applications will not be accepted by mail.

 The Alternative Work Program is a fee supported process that allows persons sentenced to 135 days or less in the county jail to perform community improvement projects and manual labor in support of non-profit organizations.
 The program was started in October, 1987 pursuant to Penal Code Section 4024.2 and with the authorization of the Board of Supervisors.
 Pursuant to Penal Code Section 1209, a sign-up fee is charged to those who apply to the program.
 The program is open to sentenced, low risk offenders and minimum security inmates in conjunction with classification criteria.
 Additional work credits are available for community based service work as opposed to being housed in the facilities.

 The Electronic Monitoring Program is a fee supported process where length of commitment is not an issue.
 The program, with authorization from the Board of Supervisors, was started in May, 1992, pursuant to Penal Code Section 1203.016.
 Under Penal Code Section 1208.2, a sign-up fee is charged to those who apply to the program.
 After acceptance, the participant then is charged a daily fee while in the program.
 The program is open to sentenced offenders who meet the classification of minimum security.